wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 #### Using Activation Code

-The easiest way to create an activation is using the PowerAuth activation code:
+The easiest way to create an activation is using the PowerAuth activation code that you will obtain from the back-end part (for example, via a QR code shown in the Internet banking):

 {% codetabs %}
 {% codetab Swift %}